GO-Eratosthenes/dhdt/paper/paper.md

 (sub)-surface.

-Such remote sensing observations can be for longer time periods, where the length changes from glacier outlines, can sometimes date back up a century or more.
+Such remote sensing observations can be for longer time periods, where the length changes from glacier outlines, can sometimes date back upto a century or more.
 While at decadal timescales the use of elevation models can help to constrain a time-spans, as it delivers an estimate of volume changes (a.k.a. geodetic mass balance) [@hugonnet2021accelerated].
 While, velocity fields can